 Once the pan is hot, add the batter.
 Cook for around 4-5 minutes on each side.
 (Let them cook!
 They need time!)

-3. In a day or two, once the soap flakes have become dry and brittle, blend the whole mixture in a blender or food processor.
-If you skip the blending step, the soap flakes tend to clump together in the wash instead of dissolving.
+2. Once the soap flakes have become very dry, grind them to a powder in a food processor (or blender).
+If you skip this step, the soap flakes tend to clump together in the wash instead of dissolving.

 bar of soap: $0.40 (I bought a 10-pack of Ivory soap at Target for $3.99.)